GamesCreed

 Strap in and tighten your focus because Zombie Rollerz: Pinball Heroes is a chaotic whirlwind of action.

 Pinball is, in my opinion, a staple of the classic ‘arcade’ feel.
-Is it really an arcade if you head into an arcade and don’t see a pinball machine?
-Hard to say, really.
-And while physical arcades have more or less fallen off from popular culture, their spirit lives on in the digital realm.
-Arcade style games continue to exist and continue to offer players tons of casual, low stakes fun.
+Is it an arcade if you head into an arcade and don’t see a pinball machine?
+Hard to say.
+And while physical arcades have more or less fallen out of popular culture, their spirit lives on in the digital realm.
+Arcade-style games continue to exist and continue to offer players tons of casual, low-stakes fun.

 Zombie Rollerz: Pinball Heroes, PC, Review, Screenshots, GamesCreed